Commission on Presidential Debates

 The Commission on Presidential Debates (CPD) is a nonprofit corporation established in 1987 under the joint sponsorship of the Democratic and Republican political parties in the United States.
 The CPD sponsors and produces debates for U.S. presidential and vice-presidential candidates and undertakes research and educational activities relating to the debates.
-It has run all of the presidential debates held since 1988.
-The commission's debates are sponsored by private contributions from foundations and corporations as well as fees from hosting institutions.

-The commission's exclusion of third-party candidates from the debates has been the subject of controversy and legal challenges.
+Between 1988 and 2020, the CPD organized all general election presidential debates.

+In 2024, the campaigns of the major-party presumptive presidential candidates, Democratic incumbent Joe Biden and Republican former president Donald Trump, circumvented the CPD and committed to two debates outside the CPD's purview.
+When Vice President Kamala Harris replaced Biden as the Democratic nominee after the first debate, she and Trump maintained the commitment to the second debate outside the CPD's purview.

 History

 Debates before the CPD

 The first televised presidential debates were held between Richard Nixon and John F. Kennedy during the 1960 campaign.
-No general-election debates were done in 1964, and Richard Nixon refused to participate in any debate in 1968 and 1972.
-Beginning with the 1976 election, the League of Women Voters sponsored the televised Gerald Ford–Jimmy Carter debates, followed by the John B. Anderson–Ronald Reagan and Reagan–Carter debates for the 1980 election, and Reagan and Walter Mondale in 1984.
+No general election debates were held in 1964, and Nixon refused to participate in any debate in 1968 and 1972.
+Beginning with the 1976 election, the League of Women Voters sponsored the televised Gerald Ford–Jimmy Carter debates, followed by the John B. Anderson–Ronald Reagan and Carter–Reagan debates for the 1980 election, and the Reagan–Walter Mondale in 1984.

 Formation

 After studying the election process in 1985, the bipartisan National Commission on Elections recommended "[t]urning over the sponsorship of presidential debates to the two major parties".
 The CPD was established in 1987 by the chairmen of the Democratic and Republican Parties to "take control of the presidential debates".
 The commission was staffed by members from the two parties and chaired by the heads of the Democratic and Republican parties, Paul G. Kirk and Frank Fahrenkopf.
 At a 1987 press conference announcing the commission's creation, Fahrenkopf said that the commission was not likely to include third-party candidates in debates, and Kirk said he personally believed they should be excluded from the debates.

 In 1988, the League of Women Voters withdrew its sponsorship of the presidential debates after the George H. W. Bush and Michael Dukakis campaigns secretly agreed to a "memorandum of understanding" that would decide which candidates could participate in the debates, which individuals would be panelists (and therefore able to ask questions), and the height of the lecterns.
 The league rejected the demands and released a statement saying that it was withdrawing support for the debates because "the demands of the two campaign organizations would perpetrate a fraud on the American voter."

+Debate format and venues

-The CPD has sponsored the debates in 1988, 1992, 1996, 2000, 2004, 2008, 2012, 2016, and 2020.
+The CPD sponsored the debates in every presidential election from 1988 through 2020.
+Debates ran 90 minutes long, with no commercial interruptions.

-Washington University in St. Louis has been selected by the commission to host more presidential and vice-presidential debates than any institution in history.
+Of the 33 debates conducted under its sponsorship, 30 were held on college or university campuses.
+Washington University in St. Louis hosted more presidential and vice-presidential debates than any other institution.